Popax21/framework16-cellular/README.md

 # Framework Laptop 16 M.2 Cellular Modem Expansion Bay Module

-This repository holds the WIP design files for a module for the Framework Laptop 16's Expansion Bay allowing for the connection of a standard M.2 B-Key cellular modem.
+This repository holds the WIP design files for a module for the Framework Laptop 16's Expansion Bay allowing for the connection of a standard M.2 B-Key cellular modem, also featuring a microSIM connector for the insertion of a standard SIM card.
 It was designed for usage with Quectel RM50X / RM5X0-series 5G modules, but other 3.7V-tolerant modules are expected to work as well.

 > [!WARNING]